gou-th/ice40-vga-controller/README.md

 # ice40-vga-controller

-A custom FPGA-based VGA video controller implemented from first principles, spanning digital logic design, SystemVerilog RTL simulation, and a complete 4-layer PCB implementation targeting the Lattice iCE40 FPGA family.
+A custom FPGA-based VGA video controller implemented from first principles, spanning digital logic design, SystemVerilog RTL simulation and a complete 4-layer PCB implementation of iCE40HX1K.

 ---

 ## Overview

-This project implements a minimal VGA video controller capable of generating valid VGA timing signals and RGB pixel data without relying on vendor-provided IP cores.
+This project implements a minimal VGA video controller capable of generating valid VGA timing signals and RGB pixel data without relying on IP cores.
 The design is structured to reflect a realistic hardware development flow, progressing from logic validation to RTL design and finally to a manufacturable PCB layout.

-The focus of the project is on **signal correctness, modular design, and hardware-aware implementation**, rather than software abstraction.

 ---

 ## Design Architecture

-The VGA controller is composed of three major functional layers:
+THhe project is composed of three major functional layers:

 ### 1. VGA Timing Generation
 - Horizontal and vertical counters generate standard VGA timing